 How to Install and Configure Clients

-In the NIEClientCFG.exe application, you can define and configure groups of data to be gathered (the less data you have, the faster the client will complete the job), and select the folder where the data will be stored.
+In the NIEClientCFG.exe application, you can configure groups of data to be gathered (the less data you have, the faster the client will complete the job), and select the folder where the data will be stored.

 If you place the data folder on the administrator's computer running 10-Strike Network Inventory Explorer or on a public server, you can make the program automatically import the data from the folder on startup.
-By default, it gathers all groups of data; the data is stored in the "CFG" subfolder of the application's working folder folder.
+The cfg files are deleted after a successful importing.

-Importing Data Manually from Offline Computers
+Installing Clients Locally and Importing Data Manually from Offline Computers

 Copy the files with the inventory data to the computer running 10-Strike Network Inventory Explorer.
 Now, select the menu "Data - Import..." and then select the files you just copied from the computer not connected to network.
 Wait for the data import routine to complete.

-Importing Data Automatically from Online Computers
+Installing Clients Locally and Importing Data Automatically from Online Computers

 With the client application, you can set up the following routine for gathering data from computers connected to network (when using WMI and agents is impossible).